AxaFrance/spring-ai-workshop/workshop/bonus/bonus-2.md

 ```

 The example is pretty dumb but the purpose is to demonstrate the SafeGuardAdvisor feature :
-    - Here we did juste declare the word "vehicle" as sesnitive
+    - Here we did juste declare the word "vehicle" as sensitive
-    - Consequently any query to the RAG engine involving a retieval of contxt that includes this word will be censored
+    - Consequently any query to the RAG engine involving a retrieval of context that includes this word will be censored

 ## Solution Hands-on : SafeGuardAdvisor